 All tables, figures, graphs diagrams etc. should be given a title.
-Drawn graphs, figures and diagrams need to be neat and tidy (we see a lot of poor quality images that could easily be better).
-Poor quality "unprofessional" images / documents impact the overall quality of the report and hence the grade.
+Drawn graphs, figures and diagrams need to be neat and tidy (we see a lot of poor quality images or diagrams that could easily be better).
+Poor quality "unprofessional" images / documents impact the overall quality of the report and, therefore, the grade.
+There are several ways to include good quality diagrams: